 SHOULD I BUY A USED CAR SEAT FOR MY 3-YEAR-OLD?

 No, I would not recommend it.
 Unless you know and trust the person selling it to you I would think twice about saving money on this purchase.
 Here are some things to think about if you are keen on buying a used car seat:

-- Age: Most car seats have an expiry date printed on them.
+- AGE OF THE SEAT: Most car seats have an expiry date printed on them.
 After this date, they shouldn’t be used.
 This is because the materials they have been made out of cannot be guaranteed to work in the way they were intended to after this date.

-- Missing manual: You should always read the manufacturer’s manual before installing a car seat.
+- MISSING MANUAL: You should always read the manufacturer’s manual before installing a car seat.
 For a car seat to be fully safe it needs to be installed in the way the manufacturer intended.
-If the seller has lost the manual then you should be careful and at least try and source a new manual.
+If the seller has lost the manual then you should be careful and at least try and source a new manual online.